Discrimination Under Alaska Law

-Both Alaska and the federal government have passed laws that prohibiting discrimination on the basis of certain protected characteristics.
+Both Alaska and the federal government have passed laws that prohibiting discrimination on the basis of particular protected characteristics.
 Government and private employers in Anchorage may be held liable under state and federal law depending on what kind of trait the discriminatory treatment was based upon.

 How Does Employment Discrimination Occur?